magento/devdocs-mbi/README.md

 Start your new documentation project by forking this repository.

-Do a `bubdle install` on this folder to start working.
+Do a `bundle install` on this folder to start working.

-Run `bundle jekyll serve` to preview the site.
+Run `bundle exec jekyll serve` to preview the site.